Only washing my hair at the salon - In my defense?

 4. The Hair Philosopher.
 As recommended by my friend @tinahuanghuang on instagram!

 5. VCC Salon & Spa or Q&A Salon.
 Both student-run, ridiculously affordable at $8 a wash + style, only caveat is you have to book weeks in advance!

 About the Author: Selina Lo, Writer/Editor, is the voice behind Vancity Noms and the Co-Editor-in-Chief of Sojourners: UBC's Undergraduate Journal of Sociology.
-She also works as an Editor for Ignite Journal: The Undergraduate Journal of Gender, Race, Sexuality, and Social Justice and as a Communications Executive at UBC's Art History Students' Association.
-With a pending Art History degree from the University of British Columbia and a specialization in 20th Century and Postmodern Art, Selina aspires to someday pursue her dream job as Editor-in-Chief of a major art or fashion publication.
+She also works as an Editor for Ignite Journal: The Undergraduate Journal of Gender, Race, Sexuality, and Social Justice, as a Gallery Attendant and Research Assistant (RA) at Hatch Art Gallery, as a Journalist for VO1SS UBC and as a Communications Executive at UBC Art History Students' Association.